Careers provision at Fitzharrys

-Careers related activities, CV and application writing and interview practice are features of our Fitz Focus Plus (PSHCE) curriculum.
+Careers-related activities, CV and application writing and interview practice are features of our FitzFocus+ PSHE curriculum.
 Students meet with employers and people from a wide range of career areas during key stage three to broaden their knowledge of the variety of opportunities in their future working lives.
-The Enterprise Project in year nine brings additional opportunities and insight into the world or business and entrepreneurship.
+The Enterprise Project in Year 9 brings additional opportunities and insight into the world or business and entrepreneurship.

 All students are prepared for and take part in work experience in Year 10.
 Our students return with a fresh perspective on the world of work.

-Recent and regular careers events
+Regular careers events

 Year 8 Human Careers Library

-Abingdon Careers Fair
+SOLP Careers Fair

-Post-16 Careers information, advice and guidance
+Post-16 careers information, advice and guidance